Best Answers to "What’s Your Desired Salary?"

 In the first case, companies that already have a budget set for a role want to know what a candidate expects so they can ensure that the candidate's within their budget.
 If a given role's applicants consistently ask for compensation above the budget for a role, a company may have to re-budget the role to increase its compensation.

-When companies haven't yet set a budget for a role, they sometimes look to interviewees to help them set expectations by giving them a sense of what the market is looking for in compensation for the job.
-Finally, a company may be looking to determine whether an applicant is at the right seniority level for the role: an overqualified, too-senior candidate may ask for a significantly higher amount than other candidates, while an underqualified, too-junior candidate may ask for a significantly lower amount than other candidates.
-In either case, the candidate's response to the compensation question is a good gauge for whether they're at the right seniority level for the job.
+Finally, a company may be looking to determine whether an applicant is at the right seniority level for the role: an overqualified, too-senior candidate may ask for a significantly higher amount than other candidates.
+An underqualified, too-junior candidate may ask for a significantly lower amount than other candidates.

-When the compensation question comes up, you as a candidate have a few choices.
-You can tackle it head-on by giving a range, offer some additional negotiation flexibility by opening up the possibility of non-cash compensation in addition to salary, or try to deflect the question for the time being (based on where you are in the interview process).
+You can tackle it head-on by giving a range, offer some additional negotiation flexibility by opening up the possibility of non-cash compensation in addition to salary, or try to deflect the question for the time being (based on where you are in the interview processes).

 Here are a few tips for any of those approaches.

-1. Provide a range.
+1. Provide a range

-Example: If you're seeking an annual salary of $80,000, you might say, "I'm seeking annual compensation of $80,000-$90,000."
+Example: If you're seeking an annual salary of $80,000, your desired salary answer could be “I'm seeking annual compensation of $80,000-$90,000.”

-2. Include non-cash negotiation options.
+2. Include non-cash negotiation options

 Other non-cash benefits, perks or compensation such as work from home options, flexible hours, benefits, bonuses, equity, stock options, student loan assistance (an increasingly common perk as more employers seek to appeal to debt-saddled graduates) and grad school assistance may be options to help you and the potential employer come to an agreement that works for everyone.